Creation Phase Meditation & Sādhana Yearlong Program

 More details and registration upcoming.

-Brazil Pilgrimage with Chakung Jigme Wangdrak Rinpoche and Anam Thubten
+Chakung Jigme Wangdrak Rinpoche and Anam Thubten in Brazil

-Join us on a tour from Rio de Janeiro to Kuritiba and to the heart of Khadro Ling with Dungse Chakung Jigme Wangdrak Rinpoche and Anam Thubten Rinpoche.
+From Rio de Janeiro to Kuritiba and to the heart of Khadro Ling on Dungse Chakung Jigme Wangdrak Rinpoche’s first visit to Brazil, together with Anam Thubten Rinpoche.

 October 19 to November 2, 2026